-- Name of screening, progress monitoring, diagnostic, local assessment, statewide assessment, or teacher observations used within the district.
-For students in the Voluntary Prekindergarten Education Program through grade 10, the coordinated screening and progress monitoring system must be administered pursuant to s.
-1008.25(8)(b), F.S., and included as a component of the Assessment/Curriculum Decision Trees. - Targeted audience (grade level); - Performance criteria used for decision-making for each instrument at each grade level; - Assessment/curriculum connection, including evidence-based curriculum materials and practices used in instruction and interventions that address the six components of reading: oral language, phonological awareness, phonics, fluency, vocabulary, and comprehension; - Specific criteria for when a student is identified to receive intensive reading interventions, what intensive reading interventions will be used, how the intensive reading interventions are provided, and assurance that intensive reading interventions are delivered by a teacher who is certified or endorsed in reading or instructional personnel who possess a literacy micro-credential; and - Identification of the multisensory interventions provided to students in grades K-3 who have a substantial reading deficiency, including a description of the intensive, explicit, systematic, and multisensory reading interventions which will be provided to students in grades K-3.
+- Name of each assessment, targeted audience, component(s) of reading assessed, type of assessment, the frequency of data collection and the method and timeframes by which assessment data will be provided to teachers and parents.
+For students in VPK through grade 10, the FAST must be administered pursuant to s.
+1008.25(9)(b), F.S. - and included as a component of the Assessment/Curriculum Decision Trees. - Performance criteria used for decision-making for each assessment at each grade level. - Evidence-based instruction and strategies. - Specific criteria for when a student is identified to receive intensive reading interventions, what intensive reading interventions will be used, how the intensive reading interventions are provided and assurance that intensive reading interventions are delivered by a teacher who is certified or endorsed in reading or instructional personnel who possess a literacy micro-credential. - Identification of the multisensory interventions provided to students in grades K-3 who have a substantial reading deficiency or characteristics of dyslexia, including a description of the intensive, explicit, systematic and multisensory reading interventions which will be provided to students in grades K-3.

-Note: Evidence-based instructional materials and strategies have a significant effect on improving student outcomes and meet strong, moderate, or promising levels of evidence as defined in 20 U.S.C. s.
+Note: Evidence-based instructional materials and strategies have a significant effect on improving student outcomes and meet strong, moderate or promising levels of evidence as defined in 20 United States Code (U.S.C.) s.
 7801(21)(A)(i):

-- (A) ...an activity, strategy or intervention that - - (i) demonstrates a statistically significant effect on improving student outcomes or other relevant outcomes based on - (I) strong evidence from at least 1 well-designed and well-implemented experimental study; - (II) moderate evidence from at least 1 well-designed and well-implemented quasiexperimental study; or - (III) promising evidence from at least 1 well-designed and well-implemented correlational study with statistical controls for selection bias.
+(A) ...an activity, strategy or intervention that -

+(i) demonstrates a statistically significant effect on improving student outcomes or other relevant outcomes based on -

+(I) strong evidence from at least 1 well-designed and well-implemented experimental study; (II) moderate evidence from at least 1 well-designed and well-implemented quasiexperimental study; or

+(III) promising evidence from at least 1 well-designed and well-implemented correlational study with statistical controls for selection bias.

-Grades PreK-5
+Grades VPK-5

-1. Grades PreK-5 Assessments Indicate in the chart below the assessment(s) used to screen and progress monitor grades PreK-5 students.
+1. Grades VPK-5 Assessments Indicate in the chart below the assessment(s) used to screen and progress monitor grades VPK-5 students.
 Add additional rows as needed.